johnshearing/SmartWallet/starter_kit/get_started.md

 `sudo chown -R $(id -u):$(id -g) /var/lib/docker/volumes/marlowe-starter-kit_shared/_data/node.socket`

-These two notes are not stated in the instructions.
+These two notes are not stated in the video linked below.
+But the video has important information so you should follow the video as you follow these instructions.

 The companion video for the installation instructions is found at the following link:
 https://youtu.be/45F5ld8NNHM